Hierapolis: The Basilica Baths

 This set of baths was constructed outside the north gate at the beginning of the 3rd century AD.
 It was converted into a church in the early Christian era (c.
 5th century).
 It is apparent that the building had stuccoed, vaulted ceilings and that the halls were decorated with marble slabs.

 Museum

 The Archaeology Museum has been located in the great baths since 1984.
-The museum also includes artifacts from Laodiceia, Colossae, Tripolis, Attuda and other towns of the Lycos (Çürüksu) valley.
+The museum also includes artifacts from Laodiceia, Colossae, Tripolis, Attuda, and other towns of the Lycus (Çürüksu) valley.
 In addition to these, the museum has a large section devoted to artifacts found at Beycesultan Hüyük and which includes some of the most beautiful examples of Bronze Age craft.

 Artifacts which have come from the Caria, Pisidia and Lydia regions are also on display in this museum.
 The museum's exhibition space consists of three closed areas of the Hierapolis Bath and open areas in the eastern side, which are known to have been used as the library and the gymnasium.
 The artifacts in the open exhibition space are mostly marble and stone.